-Credit cards, when handled responsibly, are an important part of managing your finances.
+Credit cards are an important part of managing your finances.
 The Chase Freedom® Student credit card is a great starting credit card for college students who want to earn cash back rewards with no annual fee.

 Major highlights include a $50 cash bonus after making your first purchase within the first three months of account opening and a $20 annual bonus for keeping your account in good standing for up to five years.
 In addition to bonuses worth $150, you will earn 1% back on all other purchases with the card.